lkuza2/java-speech-api/README.markdown

-#Java-Speech-API
+#J.A.R.V.I.S.
+(Java-Speech-API)

+J.A.R.V.I.S.
+Speech API: Just A Real Vocal Interpreter and Synthesizer.
-This is the project for the Java Speech API written in Java.
+This is the project for the Java Speech API.
+Interprets vocal inputs into text and synthesises MP3Data from text input.
+(Think Steven Hawkings)

 ## Description
 This API is designed to be simple and efficient, using the speech engines created by Google